NBC Kids

-NBC Kids was an American Saturday morning children's television programming block that aired on NBC from July 7, 2012 to September 25, 2016.
+NBC Kids was an American Weekend morning children's television programming block that aired on NBC from July 7, 2012 to September 25, 2016.
 Telemundo also aired a version of the block under the "MiTelemundo" title, which featured a separate lineup of Spanish-dubbed programs until December 31, 2017.
 NBC Kids, which replaced the Qubo block (as a result of NBCUniversal withdrawing the joint venture, which also included Ion Media Networks), was programmed by the Sprout preschool cable network, as they were both targeted at children ages 2 to 6.

-The three-hour block featured educational entertainment series for younger children, which met programming requirements defined by the FCC's Children's Television Act.
+The three-hour block featured educational entertainment series for younger children, which met programming requirements defined by the FCC's Children's Television Act, and is the first block to air in high definition by NBC completing its conversion to the quality.

-The block came to an end on September 25, 2016, and was replaced the following week with a live-action E/I block from Litton Entertainment named The More You Know, marking the end of traditional Saturday morning children's programming on broadcast television until KidsClick was launched in July 2017.
+The block came to an end on September 25, 2016, and was replaced the following week with a live-action E/I block from Litton Entertainment named The More You Know (named inspired by its public service announcement campaign), marking the end of traditional Saturday morning children's programming on broadcast television.

 History

-On March 28, 2012, NBC announced that the three-hour children's programming time period allocated by the network on Saturday mornings would be programmed by Sprout (which had become a sister television property to NBC following parent company NBCUniversal's 2010 majority purchase by Comcast; NBC later took full ownership of the network, whose owners previously included Sesame Workshop and HIT Entertainment) and launch a new Saturday morning block called NBC Kids, which was aimed at preschoolers and grade school-aged children ages 2 to 6.
+In 2012, NBCUniversal withdrew from the Qubo joint venture, with Ion Media Networks acquiring NBCUniversal's interest.
+On March 28 of that year, NBC announced that the three-hour children's programming time period allocated by the network on Saturday mornings would be programmed by Sprout (which had become a sister television property to NBC following NBCUniversal's 2010 majority purchase by Comcast; NBC later took full ownership of the network, whose owners previously included PBS, Sesame Workshop and HIT Entertainment) and launch a new Saturday morning block called NBC Kids, which was aimed at preschoolers and grade school-aged children ages 2 to 6.
 Sprout also produced a Spanish-language sister block for Telemundo known as MiTelemundo.

-NBC Kids debuted on July 7, 2012, leaving Ion Television as the only network to retain a Qubo-branded children's block, as Ion Media Networks became the sole owner of the Qubo properties (including the flagship Qubo Channel television service).
+NBC Kids and MiTelemundo both debuted on July 7, 2012, one week after the Qubo block ended its run on NBC on June 30, followed by Telemundo on July 1.
+This left Ion Television (and later Ion Plus) as the only network to retain a Qubo-branded children's block, until Qubo Channel ceased operations on February 28, 2021, as the E.W.
+Scripps Company is now the owner of Ion Media, which they acquired on January 7, 2021.